“Sorting”

 Inspiration:

-The high intensity of end of life was over, the burial was done, and while there was still much of the business of dying to complete, there was no space to do it….I could not see my desk under all the piles of my own life and my father’s that had accumulated.
+The high intensity of end of life was over, the burial was done, and while there was still much of the business of dying to complete, there was nowhere to do it….I could not see my desk under all the piles of my own life and my father’s that had accumulated.
+The outward physical sorting of papers somehow supported my inner sorting as well.

 Image: Chyntia Juls for Unsplash